nefbookarchive/penpot/docs/technical-guide/developer/subsystems/authentication.md

 email change and invitation link).
 This view uses <code class="language-clojure">:verify-token</code> RPC call and redirects to the corresponding page with the result.

-To login with the penpot backend, the user simply types the email and password and they are sent to <code class="language-clojure">:login</code> method to check and open session.
+To login with the xenpot backend, the user simply types the email and password and they are sent to <code class="language-clojure">:login</code> method to check and open session.

 ### OIDC backend